ashit8450/AuE893Spring20_AshitMohanty/README.md

 # AuE893: Autonomy Sciences and System

 This repository consists of the assignments and project done in the subject course AUE8930-Autonomy Sciences and Systems, during the Spring Semester 2019 at Clemson University.
+The link to every assignment and final project is attached underneath.
+The repository has the relvant launch files as well as scripts in the partiucular assignment/project folder.

 ## Information for use of this repository:
 1) Workspace: Ubuntu 16.04, ROS Kinetic Kame